Teachers can use these 15 emotions books and videos for the classroom to teach kids emotional skills during social-emotional learning lessons.

 5. Pass it On by Sophie Henn – Spread kindness and cheerful encouragement through your classroom by reading this inspiring book with children.
 They will pick up on how passing along a joyful feeling to others can make everyone’s day brighter.

 Kids benefit from writing and drawing about their feelings in a journal.
-Click here to check out the emotions journal.
+Click here to download the emotions lesson and journal!

 6. The Dot by Peter Reynolds – The main character in this book just can’t get over her feelings of inadequacy.
 Children reading this book see how she battles her feelings of “I can’t” and ultimately overcomes.